Beebe amends for fumble with TD as Vikes top Panthers 28-27

-Kirk Cousins went 34 for 45 for 307 yards and three scores for the Vikings (5-6), hitting Justin Jefferson his second touchdown grab with 5:38 to go and finding Beebe for the winner to punctuate a seven-play, 75-yard drive that took 65 seconds.

-There were 38 points scored by both teams in a dizzying second half that started with Panthers rookie Jeremy Chinn turning fumble recoveries into touchdown returns on consecutive plays from scrimmage.
-Sixty-nine seconds into the third quarter, the Panthers (4-8) suddenly were up 21-10 after Dan Bailey’s 53-yard field goal sent the Vikings into the locker room with the lead.
+The Vikings (5-6) finished the month with their fourth win in five weeks out of their bye, moving within one game of the final NFC wild card spot.

+“We made it thrilling there at the end,” coach Mike Zimmer said, “but we got it done.”

 Teddy Bridgewater hit Robby Anderson for a 41-yard touchdown late in the second quarter and went 19 for 36 for 267 yards.
-Bridgewater’s first game as a starter against his original team also included an interception by Vikings linebacker Eric Kendricks at the 7-yard line earlier in the first half.
+Bridgewater’s first game as a starter against his original team included an interception by Vikings linebacker Eric Kendricks at the 7-yard line earlier in the first half, and he also misfired on a late throw in the end zone that would’ve sealed the game.

+“We put some pressure on him, which was good.
+Whether or not that resulted in a sack, just to get him moving around,” linebacker Eric Wilson said.

+Cousins went 34 for 45 for 307 yards and three scores while missing two of his top five targets, with NFL touchdown receptions leader Adam Thielen on the COVID-19 list and tight end Irv Smith Jr. sidelined by a groin injury.

+The Vikings finally got a drive going after D.J.
+Wonnum blocked Slye’s 28-yard field goal attempt, but illegal snap and illegal forward pass penalties led to settling for a short kick by Bailey.
+Slye matched that on the ensuing drive for the Panthers (4-8).

+Trailing 24-13 at that point, Cousins looked flustered.
+He tripped over left guard Dakota Dozier’s foot during a first-down dropback, resulting in a 6-yard sack.
+But Cousins was in control all along, as it turned out, leading an 11-play, 75-yard drive that culminated in Justin Jefferson’s second touchdown grab of the game with 5:38 to go.
+Bisi Johnson’s acrobatic catch for the 2-point conversion cut the deficit to one score.

-After Beebe dropped his fair catch and Myles Hartsfield recovered at the 9, shortly before the two-minute warning, the Panthers played it safe with a pair of running plays.
-Bridgewater misfired for an open D.J.
-Moore on third down, and Slye — who had a short field goal blocked earlier — made a 21-yarder to push the lead to six points.
+After the Vikings forced a punt, Beebe dropped his fair catch.
+Myles Hartsfield recovered at the 9 shortly before the 2-minute warning.
+The Panthers played it safe with a pair of running plays, and Bridgewater threw errantly for an open D.J.
+Moore over the middle on third-and-goal from the 3.
+Coach Matt Rhule called for the short kick that pushed the lead to six points.

+Cousins then responded with the kind of late-game go-ahead drive that’s been missing more than the Vikings would want during his three seasons.

+“I’ve always felt we have a really good locker room with quality character guys who are just going to keep playing and not get down or give up or point fingers,” Cousins said, “and a day like today, you get to see that character shine through.”

-Cousins responded with the kind of late-game go-ahead drive that’s been mostly missing during his three seasons with Minnesota.
-Then Bridgewater nearly matched that against the team that drafted him in the first round in 2014.
-He connected with Curtis Samuel for 35 yards to near midfield with 28 seconds remaining, but a Vikings team that has two one-point losses this year came out on the winning side this time.
+Bridgewater nearly matched Cousins’ heroics against the team that drafted him in the first round in 2014.
+He connected with Curtis Samuel for 35 yards to near midfield with 28 seconds remaining, but a Vikings team with two one-point losses this year held on this time.

+“Instead of pointing fingers, I’d rather just point the thumb back at me and just say, ‘Hey, that’s not good enough, and it falls back on me,’” Rhule said.
+“That’s not just coach-speak.
+I’m disappointed in myself and my staff tonight.”

 ROOKIE RECORD

-Chinn, the second-round draft pick out of Southern Illinois who has thrived at a hybrid safety/linebacker position, became the third player in NFL history with multiple fumble recovery returns for touchdowns in the same game.
+There were 38 combined points scored in a dizzying second half that started with Chinn’s remarkable sequence.
+Chinn, a second-round draft pick out of Southern Illinois who has thrived at a hybrid safety/linebacker position, became the third player in NFL history with multiple fumble returns for touchdowns in the same game.
+He also had 13 tackles.

 INJURY REPORT

-Panthers: Moore grabbed his right knee in pain and needed help off the field after landing awkwardly in the end zone on the incompletion by Bridgewater. ...
-CB Donte Jackson (toe) sat out for a second straight game.
-Rookie Troy Pride Jr. filled in.
+Panthers: Moore hurt his right ankle and needed help off the field after landing awkwardly in the end zone on the incompletion by Bridgewater.

-Vikings: RG Ezra Cleveland (ankle) missed his second game in a row, replaced by Brett Jones.
-Cook returned later in the game.
+Vikings: Cook returned later in the game from the ankle injury and finished with 18 carries for 61 yards and four catches for 21 yards.

 UP NEXT